LA Rams Week 1 Team Grades: High Marks All Around As Rams Wallop Colts In Season Opener

 DEFENSE – A+

-And on top of that, Indianapolis was 0 for 10 on third-down attempts, and even went 0 for 1 the one time it went for it on fourth-down, too.
+And on top of that, Indianapolis was 0 for 10 on third-down attempts, and also failed on their one fourth-down try.

 Players who stood out specifically include defensive tackle Michael Brockers, who led the club with five tackles on Sunday.
 Defensive back Lamarcus Joyner had four tackles to go along with two pass defensed, and an interception he returned for a touchdown in the third quarter.